-The declaration of COVID-19 as a worldwide pandemic and the subsequent closing of borders across the world has had a dramatic impact on travel insurance policies.
+More broadly, the declaration of COVID-19 as a worldwide pandemic and the subsequent closing of borders across the world has had a dramatic impact on travel insurance policies.
 For example, Canstar analysis of policies on its database over the past year has revealed:

-- Travelling overseas against the advice of the government voids most travel insurance policies.
+- Travelling overseas against the advice of the Australian Government voids most travel insurance policies.

-- Many insurers have introduced pandemic exclusions into their contracts, which means even if travellers could leave the country, they generally would not be covered if they fell ill – or died – from COVID-19.
+- Many insurers have pandemic exclusions in their terms and conditions, which means even if travellers could leave the country, they may not be covered if they fell ill – or died – from COVID-19.

 - Some companies have stopped selling new international travel insurance policies altogether, until government travel warnings change.

-“Prior to the outbreak of COVID-19, New Zealand was the most popular outbound travel destination for Australians with 1.5 million visitors arriving from across the Tasman in 2019, accounting for 40% of all foreign visitors to New Zealand,” the statement said.
+“Prior to the outbreak of COVID-19, New Zealand was the most popular outbound travel destination for Australians with 1.5 million visitors arriving from across the Tasman in 2019, accounting for 40% of all foreign visitors to New Zealand,” a statement from the group said.

-Hopeful tourists logging on to a flight-finding website hoping to book a trip to New Zealand now may find there are some flights available for trips after 1 July.
-It is possible to book these, but Canstar investigations suggest it could be a case of ‘buyer beware’ until the international travel restrictions are lifted.
+For the time being, hopeful tourists logging on to a flight-finding website hoping to book a trip to New Zealand may find there are some flights available for trips later this year.
+It is possible to book these, but Canstar investigations suggest it could be a case of ‘buyer beware’, at least until the international travel restrictions are lifted.
 One reason for this is because it is unlikely any travel insurance policies sold in Australia will cover trips to New Zealand while an official “do not travel” warning remains in place.

-Travel insurance to New Zealand: Can you buy it now and what will it cover?
+Travel insurance to New Zealand: Can I buy it now and what will it cover?

 Canstar finance expert Steve Mickenbecker said travel insurance sales should resume once international travel restrictions are lifted.

-“Some companies are already selling travel insurance, for people who are buying their trips in advance, such as for travel in October,” Mr Mickenbecker said.
+“Some companies are already selling travel insurance, for people who are buying their trips in advance,” Mr Mickenbecker said.